Kernix13/markdown-cheatsheet/html-tags.md

 | `<li>`         | Yes     | Yes        | Yes        | Inline CSS? |
 | **bold test**  | _italic_  | ~~strikethough~~ |    |              |

-Address tag check (Did not display as italic but lines were directly below each other but was that the br tags and not the address tags?
+Address tag check (Did not display as italic and needed `br` tags to display as block?
 Also, `tel` did not diaply as a link)
   <address>
       <a href="mailto:jim@rock.com">jim@rock.com</a><br>
       <a href="tel:+13115552368">(311) 555-2368</a><br>